 It’s human nature to sit back and judge them for all the horrible things they inflict on other people.
-[Read: Narcissist relationship pattern – the 7 stages you have to face]

 But let’s take a step back with a little empathy here.
 Yes, it’s strange to have empathy for a narcissist.
+[Read: Narcissist relationship pattern – the stages you have to face]

 And that’s not to say that you should tolerate their horrible behavior – because you shouldn’t!
 However, it really helps to think about how they might have become the way they are.

 Childhood trauma is a big contributing factor to how someone becomes a narcissist.
 Perhaps they grew up with abusive parents.
 One or both of them may have emotionally, mentally, and/or physically abused them.
-That is certainly traumatic, isn’t it?
+[Read: Being raised by narcissists – 18 harmful ways it affects your life]

 You would think that someone who had childhood trauma would turn out to be a nice person, not a narcissist, wouldn’t you?
 It makes sense that they wouldn’t want to put other people through the horrible things they experienced as a child.
-[Read: Being raised by narcissists – 18 harmful ways it affects your life]

 But here’s why they don’t do that.
 People tend to model the behavior of people around them – especially the behavior they saw in their parents growing up.
 It becomes “normal” to them, and they probably don’t know any other way to behave.

 They don’t really give much thought to their behavior and how it affects other people, unfortunately.
 This is not an excuse for you to tolerate their behavior, but it does explain it.
-[Read: What causes narcissism – The facts and theories to understand a narcissist’s mind]
+[Read: How to tell if someone is a narcissist and recognize them instantly]

 If they grew up thinking that the world revolved around them, then they probably didn’t have any practice at all in thinking about other people’s feelings.
 It has made them practically devoid of any kind of empathy.

 They’re always thinking, “What’s in it for me?” and “What can I get out of this?”
 This is excessive selfishness.

-When you are allowed to do anything you want to do for the first 18 years of your life, it’s no doubt that you will turn into a narcissist.
 [Read: How do people become self-centered and stop caring about others?]

+When you are allowed to do anything you want to do for the first 18 years of your life, there’s no doubt that you will turn into a narcissist.

 The first two reasons were more socially related.
-But this reason is because they may have something wrong with their brain chemistry.
+But this reason is that they may have something wrong with their brain chemistry.
 [Read: Narcissists and empaths – why they’re a match made in dating hell]

 You just have to keep your eyes open because narcissists will mentally drain you when you’re just hoping they’ll enrich your life!
 Here are the most important signs of narcissism you may not have noticed already.